Vyral/glen-gayden-blog/_posts/2018-02-26-when-should-you-be-making-your-first-hire.md

 {% include youtube.html %}

 Most real estate professionals subscribe to the idea that you should make your first hire only when you hit the 50 transactions per year mark.
-I’m not partial to that way of thinking.** I think that you need to make your first hire once you decide to start thinking like a business owner and acting like a corporation.**
+I’m not partial to that way of thinking. **I think that you need to make your first hire once you decide to start thinking like a business owner and acting like a corporation.**

 In order to have the level of success you deserve in this business, you need to begin thinking and behaving like a corporation.
 A corporation is never just one person.

 {% include pullquote.html %}

-When you make your first hire, it doesn’t have to be anything drastic.** It doesn’t even have to be a stateside hire.**You just need someone you can bring in to take a little bit of work off your plate so that you can focus on finding and servicing your clients.
+When you make your first hire, it doesn’t have to be anything drastic.&nbsp;**It doesn’t even have to be a stateside hire.**You just need someone you can bring in to take a little bit of work off your plate so that you can focus on finding and servicing your clients.

 The first thing you should look at is hiring a virtual assistant.
 They can cost you anywhere from $3 to $12 an hour depending on how skilled you want or need them to be.
 Virtual assistants are typically very flexible with their schedules as well.